fdoherty13/Leaf/README.md

-# Tutrial-Repository
+# Tutorial-isPrime
-Beginner level Github Tutorial
+Beginner level tutorial on whether an integer equates a Prime Number